- Christian Bale, Sam Worthington, Anton Yelchin, Bryce Dallas Howard, Moon Bloodgood, Common, Michael Ironside, Helena Bonham Carter

 The underground human resistance takes orders from the military-minded General Ashdown (Michael Ironside), safe in his submarine headquarters.
 Command has developed a new way of defeating the machines with a high-pitch frequency, and Ashdown intends to rush the San Francisco base of the evil computer Skynet using this device.
 Except, doing so will kill the hundreds of human captives the Terminators have collected, among them Reese.
 Meanwhile, Connor runs his own Maquis cell and conducts a pseudo-fireside chat on the radio each night to inspire hope in survivors.
 When he realizes that harvested humans will die in Ashdown’s plan, including his future father from the past (see The Terminator), Connor asks everyone to stand down from their attack and embarks on a personal mission to destroy Skynet.

-Watching Terminator: Salvation becomes a waiting game: Waiting for some semblance of emotional attachment to the characters; waiting for it to feel like a Terminator movie; waiting for that wowing effect that the other films achieve.
+Watching Terminator: Salvation becomes a waiting game: Waiting for some semblance of emotional attachment to the characters, waiting for it to feel like a Terminator movie, and waiting for that wowing effect that the other films achieve.
 Beyond appreciating the top-dollar production value, we keep waiting and remain unfulfilled.
 Stricken by plot holes and characters we’re indifferent to, the viewer is left aloof and uninvolved, zoning mindlessly into the action.
 But if there’s one thing the Terminator franchise is good for, it’s mindless entertainment value.
 However, shouldn’t a movie about the last human survivors of a machine-ruled world contain all the human drama necessary to elicit a stark contrast between man and machine?
-Instead, this rather cold exercise contains a synthesized quality and feels like it was executed on autopilot.
+Instead, this rather cold exercise contains a synthesized quality and feels like it was executed by an artificial intelligence.